-Medicaid recipients were mailed a letter in February to let them know that the renewal form must be returned when their renewal time comes.
-During COVID, recipients didn’t have to renew to keep their Medicaid.
-But that is changing April 1st, and now recipients have to renew again.
+Renewal forms must be returned when your renewal time comes.
+During COVID, you didn’t have to renew to keep your Medicaid.
+But that changed after April 1, 2023, and now recipients have to renew again.

-Recipients will get their renewal letter in the mail at their normal renewal time.
-That is usually one year from the date they signed up for Medicaid.
-If they don’t remember this date, they can look it up in the My Medicaid portal or call the recipient call center phone: 1-800-362-1504.
+You will get your renewal letter in the mail at your normal renewal time.
+That is usually one year from the date you signed up for Medicaid.
+If you don’t remember this date, you can contact the ACHN in your region, your local District Office, or you can call the Recipient Call Center (toll-free) (800) 362-1504, Monday through Friday, 8:00 a.m. until 4:30 p.m.

 Important information about your Medicaid: